B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 **Page 485:**
 > Ocularly woman's bivalve case is worse.
 Always open sesame.
 The cloven sex.
 Why they fear vermin, creeping things.
 Yet Eve and the serpent contradicts.
 Not a historical fact.
 Obvious analogy to my idea.
 Serpents too are gluttons for woman's milk.
 Wind their way through miles of omnivorous forest to sucksucculent her breast dry.
 Like those bubblyjocular Roman matrons one reads of in Elephantuliasis.

+Here there is criticism of women and how one must “open them up” in order to access them.
+They also criticise the hypocrisy of women by stating that despite fearing vermin Eve gave in to a serpent.
+They also adequate serpents to men by stating that both want woman’s milk and would travel great distances to get it.

 **Page 485:**
 > Instinct rules the world.
 In life.
 In death.